sfeir-open-source/sfeir-school-terraform/steps/05-testing-strategies/README.md

 ### Install tools using Bundler

-[Bundler](https://bundler.io/) provides a virtual environement for a project to install application dependancies without conflicts with operating system libs.
+[Bundler](https://bundler.io/) provides a virtual environement for a project to install application dependencies without conflicts with operating system libs.

 Bundler use `Gemfile` to list all `gems` required by the application.